Abilene Native Named Women's Tennis Associate Head Coach

 Behind dominating doubles play, the Lady Raiders defeated the Wildcats 4-3 to advance to face Texas on Saturday.

 Chapman has been a part of the amazing turnaround with the Texas Tech women's tennis program.
-Since his arrival in the summer of 2009, the Lady Raiders have gone 48-26.
-It has been the most successful run for Texas Tech since winning 49 matches from 1986-88.
+Since his arrival in the summer of 2009, the Lady Raiders have gone 68-33.
+It has been the most successful run for Texas Tech over a four-year period in program history culminating in a pair of Big 12 regular season titles and two trips to the NCAA Championships.

 He helped lead the Lady Raiders to the 2012 Big 12 Championship, the first conference title in program history.
-The Lady Raiders also earned their first berth in the NCAA Championships last season, while being ranked as high as No. 17 nationally.
+The Lady Raiders also earned their first berth in the NCAA Championships in 2012, while being ranked as high as No. 17 nationally.

-During his tenure, Texas Tech has produced six All-Big honorees and nine academic All-Big 12 selections.
+During his tenure, Texas Tech has produced nine All-Big honorees and 16 academic All-Big 12 selections.

 Prior to his arrival on the South Plains, Chapman led Wichita Falls High School to the Texas Class 4A state quarterfinals for three straight years (2006-08).
 Eighteen of his high school student-athletes competed in the individual state tournament as well.